-So we’ve finally come to the 50th year of the society.
-It started off with a real celebration for the members with a special Anniversary Annual Dinner Dance, held at the Maidenhead Golf Club House with a live Jazz Band.
+The 50th year of the society started off with a real celebration for the members with a special Anniversary Annual Dinner Dance, held at the Maidenhead Golf Club House with a live Jazz Band.
 As ever at the core of the events of this milestone year are the shows themselves.
 Around these have been several other events to mark the birthday including a revival of the summer walk in Burnham Beeches, which was a lovely morning’s exercise crowned with a stop in one of the many local pubs.

 The May show was one of the Societies recent triumphs with a splendid rendition of My Fair Lady.
 Not the least contribution to the success of this show were the wonderful key principals headed by Sián Marshall as Elisa Doolitle.
 Sue Price created the wonderful cockney feel of London and the formality and poise of Ascot with her superb direction, which was matched by the reliable musical interpretation lead by John Timewell.
 One of the key elements of the show’s success was the cast’s sheer enjoyment and sense of fun in the performances.